Assessments and Grading

 To learn more about the CogAT and how we use the results in SoWashCo, visit the Talent Development’s webpage.

 SoWashCo Schools administers the Measures of Academic Progress (MAP) Growth assessment each year in grades 2-8 for both Reading and Math as a part of a balanced assessment system.
-This year the assessment will be given between Sept.
-11 and Oct.
-13 for grades 2-8.
-Middle schools will administer the assessment again in the winter between Jan.
-8 and Feb.
-7 to students in grades 6-8.

 Results of the MAP growth assessments are used to: